ibm-cloud-docs/account/restrict-by-user.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
-{:new_window: target="_blank"}
+{:external: target="_blank" .external}

 # Filtering the {{site.data.keyword.cloud_notm}} catalog at a private catalog level
 {: #restrict-by-user}

-In this tutorial, you set a filter to restrict users from viewing offerings that provide free pricing plans in the {{site.data.keyword.cloud}} catalog.
+In this tutorial, you set a filter to restrict users from viewing all third-party offerings in the {{site.data.keyword.cloud}} catalog.
 {: shortdesc}

-This feature is available only in a closed beta program.
+This feature is available only in a closed beta.
 If you’re interested in participating, contact kala.nenkova@ibm.com.
 {: note}

 ## Before you begin